George Gascoigne: Later writings and influences

 Most of his works were published during the last years of his life after his return from the wars.
 He died in Stamford in Lincolnshire on 7 October 1577 and was buried on 13 October in the graveyard of St Mary's Church, Stamford.

-Gascoigne's theory of metrical composition is explained in a short critical treatise, "Certayne Notes of Instruction concerning the making of verse or ryme in English, written at the request of Master Edouardo Donati," prefixed to his Posies (1575).
-He acknowledged Chaucer as his master, and differed from the earlier poets of the school of Henry Howard, Earl of Surrey and Thomas Wyatt chiefly in the greater smoothness and sweetness of his verse.
+Gascoigne's theory of metrical composition is explained in a short critical treatise, "Certayne notes of instruction concerning the making of verse or ryme in English, written at the request of Master Edouardo Donati", prefixed to his Posies (1575).
+He acknowledged Chaucer as his master, and differed from the earlier poets of the school of Henry Howard, Earl of Surrey, and Thomas Wyatt chiefly in the greater smoothness and sweetness of his verse.
+In this text, Gascoigne emphasises the importance of 'invention' in writing a poem: "the rule of invention, which of all other rules is most to be marked".